decentralized-identity/did-registration/spec/spec.md

 This mode has two options that control how DID controller keys are handled.

-#### secretStoring Option
+#### storeSecrets Option

-If the `secretStoring` option is set to `true`, then the DID Registrar maintains an internal wallet where DIDs and DID controller keys can be stored.
+If the `storeSecrets` option is set to `true`, then the DID Registrar maintains an internal wallet where DIDs and DID controller keys can be stored.
 The DID controller keys can then be used in future DID operations.
 For example, if a `create()` operation is executed, then a subsequent `update()` or `deactivate()` operation will be able to use existing DID controller keys stored in the DID Registrar.

 TODO: Mention potential import/export of keys, and how this could relate to other specs such as [Universal Wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/) or [WebKMS](https://w3c-ccg.github.io/webkms/) or the [WebCrypto API](https://w3c.github.io/webcrypto/#subtlecrypto-interface).

-#### secretReturning Option
+#### returnSecrets Option

-If the secretReturning option is set to `true`, then the DID Registrar will return generated DID controller keys to the client.
+If the `returnSecrets` option is set to `true`, then the DID Registrar will return generated DID controller keys to the client.

 #### Considerations

-The `secretStoring` and `secretReturning` options can be enabled or disabled independently.
+The `storeSecrets` and `returnSecrets` options can be enabled or disabled independently.
 A DID Registrar may define default values for these options, and/or it may allow a client to set them via the [`options` input field](#options).

-If `secretReturning==false`, then the

 Note that if neither option is enabled, then control over a DID may get permanently lost, since the DID Registrar operating in [Internal Secret Mode](#internal-secret-mode) will generate DID controller keys internally, but it will neither store them nor return them to a client.

-If a DID Registrar is configured with options `secretStoring=false` and `secretReturning=true`, then a DID Registrar with option `secretStoring=true` can be simulated by building a "wrapping DID Registrar" around an "inner DID Registrar".
+If a DID Registrar is configured with options `storeSecrets=false` and `returnSecrets=true`, then a DID Registrar with option `storeSecrets=true` can be simulated by building a "wrapping DID Registrar" around an "inner DID Registrar".

 <img alt="Diagram showing Internal Secret Mode" src="images/diagram-mode-internal-secret.png">